 Meaning of 夜露死苦 (Yoroshiku)

-Many years ago, it was once a trend among yankees to write some Japanese or even English words or phrases in improper kanji characters.
+A couple of decades ago, it was once a trend among yankees to write some Japanese or even English words and phrases in improper kanji characters.
 One of the most famous ones is “夜露死苦” for “よろしく”, and another interesting example is 愛羅武勇, which reads and means “I love you” (愛 羅 武 勇).
-They preferred those kanji words because kanji can look cooler than hiragana or katakana; for instance, 猫 (“cat”) is often written in hiragana “ねこ” or katakana “ネコ” to stress their cuteness.
+They invented those kanji words because kanji can look cooler than hiragana or katakana; for instance, 猫 (“cat”) is often written in hiragana “ねこ” or katakana “ネコ” to stress their cuteness.

 Synonyms: 不良 and DQN